 National Organization for Rare Disorders (NORD) provides assistance programs to help patients obtain life-saving or life-sustaining medication they could not otherwise afford.
 These programs provide medication, financial assistance with insurance premiums and co-pays, diagnostic testing assistance and travel assistance for clinical trials or consultation with disease specialists.
 They also have a Rare Caregiver Respite Program that provides assistance with respite care.
 Visit www.rarediseases.org or call 800-999-6673 for more information.

 Patient Access Network Foundation is dedicated to helping federally and commercially insured patients with their out-of-pocket expenses for prescribed medications, co-pays, health care premiums and travel expenses.
 Visit www.panfoundation.org or call 866-316-7263 for more information.

 Patient Advocate Foundation (PAF) Co-Pay Relief Program provides assistance with co-pays, health care premiums and deductibles to people with chronic, life-threatening and debilitating illnesses.
-Additionally, they have professional case management services to assist patients.
+Additionally, they have professional resource navigation services to assist patients.
 PAF case managers serve as active liaisons between the patient and their insurer, employer and/or creditors to resolve insurance, job retention and/or debt crisis matters.
 Visit www.copays.org or call 866-512-3861 for more information.